mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

     df.head()
     ```

     It contains the results of 118 exams.
-Answer the following questions using Matlab:
+Answer the following questions using Python:

     1. Are the exam results of Captains significantly different ($\alpha = 5\%$) from those of Lieutenants?
     2. Are the exam results of candidates belonging to a minority (`Race == H` or `B`) significantly different ($\alpha = 5\%$) from those of candidates who do not belong to a minority?